 Double-Faced Cards

 To start March of the Machine’s early spoiler season off with a bang, Blake Rasmussen revealed the first of many double-faced cards in the set; Jin-Gitaxias.
 Later followed up by Heliod, the Radiant Dawn it appears double-faced cards will be a major component of the set.
 So much so, in fact, each March of the Machine Set and Draft Booster will include one guaranteed double-faced card.
-While it has not yet been confirmed, this double-faced card is expected to be one of the highly-anticipated Battle Cards.
+It took a bit of time for players to realize that the double-faced card that this announcement referred to was the new Battle card type.
 Speaking of which…

 Battle Cards